astralfrontier/chaosfrontier-org-wiki/characters/guardian-ghost/lesson-3.md

 His dad nods.
 Miguel goes on.

-"So, this also means I need to make friends with people like Hypersuit--" "--Hyperskin," his sister corrects.
+"So, this also means I need to make friends with people like Hypersuit--"

+"--Hyperskin," his sister interjects.

 "Hyper*skin*, god, it's a terrible name anyway, like is that your actual skin?
 Anyway, don't correct me."

 Katia hushes up and he resumes.